Malankara Church: Further history

-In 1665, Gregorios Abdul Jaleel, sent from Patriarch Ignatius Abdulmasih I introduced West Syriac Rite in India.
+In 1665, Gregorios Abdul Jaleel, sent from Patriarch Ignatius Abdulmasih I, introduced West Syriac Rite in India.
 By 1809, the Jacobite Syrians fully incorporated the Antiochian Syriac Rite liturgy after the assembly of parish representatives met at Kandanad, Kerala and resolved to fully implement the move to West Syriac Rite through the declaration Kandanad Padiyola, which had been already partially implemented by the same assembly in 1789 at Puthiyacavu.

 The church of Saint Thomas Christians constituted a single church until the 16th century.
-It formed the community of the East Syriac Eccesiastical Province of India.
-Later some rifts erupted in their church due to the colonization of India by the Portuguese padroado Latin Catholic missionaries.
-After the Synod of Diamper, their Church was forcibly merged into the Latin Catholic Church and their eccesiastical province of India was downgraded to become a suffragan see of the newly erected Archdiocese of Goa, administered by Latin Padroado.
+It formed the community of the East Syriac ecclesiastical province of India.
+Later, some rifts erupted in their church due to the colonization of India by the Portuguese padroado Latin Catholic missionaries.
+After the Synod of Diamper, their Church was forcibly merged into the Latin Catholic Church and their ecclesiastical province of India was downgraded to become a suffragan see of the newly erected Archdiocese of Goa, administered by Latin Padroado.
 Thus, the Archdiocese of Cranganore, the most ancient episcopal see in India was deprived of its all-India jurisdiction and was made an inferior to the Archdiocese of Goa, that was a product of the Portuguese colonialism in the sixteenth century.
 Although the metropolitan status was soon restored, the colonial subjugation continued.
 In 1653, as a move for independence, the Saint Thomas Christians made the Coonan Cross Oath against the oppressive Latin Catholic hierarchy.
 The Pope responded to the issue by sending Propaganda Carmelite missionaries, assigning them the responsibility for reunification.
 This eventually culminated in the gradual schism among the Christians, with one faction reuniting with the Catholic Church and the other faction remaining steadfast against the Latin missionaries.
 The former faction came to known as Paḻayakūr and latter, led by Thoma I, came to be known as Puthenkūr.
 Thoma I was regularised as a canonical bishop in 1665 by Archbishop Gregorios Abdul Jaleel of the Syriac Orthodox Church and thus the Puthenkūr, gradually adopted the Miaphysite christology and affiliated themselves to the Oriental Orthodox Communion.
 In this process, the traditional Persian liturgy of the erstwhile Church of the East in India was replaced among them and this transformation was completed by the 19th century.
 The Paḻayakūr constitute the contemporary Syro-Malabar Church and the Chaldean Syrian Church.
 The former is an Eastern Catholic Church and it forms the major part of the Pazhayakūr while the latter is in communion with the Assyrian Church of the East since the late 19th century.
 The Chaldean Syrian Church thus represents the continuation of the traditional pre-Portuguese Church of the East in India.